 USDA & QAI Organic Certification

-- Produce can be called organic if it’s certified to have grown on soil that had no prohibited substances applied for three years prior to harvest.
+- Produce can be called organic if it’s certified to have grown on soil that had no prohibited substances applied for three years before harvest.
 Prohibited substances include most synthetic fertilizers and pesticides.
 In instances when a grower has to use a synthetic substance to achieve a specific purpose, the substance must first be approved according to criteria that examine its effects on human health and the environment.

 - Animals that produce meat, poultry, eggs and dairy products are not given antibiotics or growth hormones on an organic farm.